 Teaching and counseling are specialized professions that require the ability to relate effectively to others as well as to demonstrate academic competence.
-Because of the special nature of this program, the faculty reserves the right to recommend to the Department Head and Dean regarding the exclusion of students from enrolling in the practica based on criteria other than scholarship.
+Because of the special nature of this program, the faculty reserves the right to recommend to the department head and dean regarding the exclusion of students from enrolling in the practica and internships based on criteria other than scholarship.

-ALTERNATIVE MASTER OF EDUCATION (A.M.Ed.)
+ALTERNATIVE MASTER OF EDUCATION (M.Ed.)

 This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a non-education area.
-In addition to regular admission requirements, the student must have an overall grade point average of 2.5 on all work prior to graduate admission and must pass the Alabama English Language Proficiency Test.
+In addition to regular admission requirements, the student must have an overall grade point average of 2.5 on all work prior to graduate admission and must pass the Content Mastery Examinations for Educators-Basic Skills Test.
 The individual must complete a minimum of 75 quarter hours of graduate work in a planned program with at least 10 quarter hours of the program being a full-time internship.
 Extensive daytime laboratory experiences in the public schools are required in this program.